-Are you thinking of moving to Newcastle or already moved.
+Are you and your family thinking of moving to Newcastle or already moved.
 Welcome to the Newcastle region.
 It’s a great place to raise babies and kids.
 Whether you’re moving from Sydney, from interstate or from overseas, here’s some tips to help you and your family settle in.

 Why should you move to Newcastle?